-Drug information provided by: Micromedex
+Drug information provided by: Merative, Micromedex®

-It is very important that your doctor check the progress of you or your child at regular visits to make sure this medicine is working properly.
+It is very important that your doctor check your or your child's progress at regular visits to make sure this medicine is working properly.
 Blood and urine tests may be needed to check for unwanted effects.

 Using this medicine while you are pregnant can harm your unborn baby.
 Use an effective form of birth control to keep from getting pregnant.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

 Check with your doctor right away if you have dizziness, feeling of fullness in the ears, loss of balance, loss of hearing, ringing or buzzing in the ears, or trouble in hearing.
 These may be symptoms of a serious hearing or balance problem.

 Your doctor may want to test your hearing while you are being treated with tobramycin.
 Tell your doctor if you already have hearing problems before you are given this medicine.

 Using this medicine may cause harm to your kidneys.
 Check with your doctor right away if you or your child has blood in the urine, change in the frequency of urination, difficulty in breathing, increased thirst, swelling of the feet or lower legs, or weakness.

 When you breathe in this medicine, you may have cough or trouble breathing.
 Call your doctor right away if you have a cough, trouble breathing, or chest tightness after using this medicine.

 If any of your medicines do not seem to be working as well as usual, call your doctor right away.
 Do not change your doses or stop using your medicines without asking your doctor.